avaturn/pygltflib/README.md

 * Daniel Haehn
 * Jon Time
 * Laurie O
+* Peter Suter

 #### Thanks
 `pygltflib` made for 'The Beat: A Glam Noir Game' supported by Film Victoria.

 #### Changelog
+* 1.13.3
+    * add support to `GLTF.convert_images` to convert from buffers to image files.
+NOTE: Does not update buffer yet.
+    * add support to `GLTF.convert_images` to convert from buffers to data uris.
+NOTE: Does not update buffer yet.
+    * fix test suite to write tmp files to tmp directory instead of install directory
+    * remove support for old versions of dataclasses-json
+    * renamed CUBICSPLINE, LINEAR and STEP to ANIM_LINEAR, ANIM_STEP, ANIM_CUBICSPLINE to fix clash with webGL constants
+    * change bin file conversion to only lose binary blob on successful file export

 * 1.13.2
     * add deprecated to pip setup

 * 1.13.1
-    * add `GLTF.convert_image` method for converting texture image data from data uris to files and vice versa
+    * add `GLTF.convert_images` method for converting texture image data from data uris to files and vice versa
     * add 'name' attribute to `Image`
     * add more unittests
     * change `Primitive` so that `Attributes` is created on init